Isoleucine–tRNA ligase, cytoplasmic

-Isoleucyl-tRNA synthetase, cytoplasmic is an enzyme that in humans is encoded by the IARS1 gene.
+Isoleucine–tRNA ligase, cytoplasmic, also called isoleucyl-tRNA synthetase, cytoplasmic, is an enzyme that in humans is encoded by the IARS1 gene (previously IARS).
+Like the related enzyme, IARS2, this enzyme functions as an isoleucine–tRNA ligase.

 Aminoacyl-tRNA synthetases catalyze the aminoacylation of tRNA by their cognate amino acid.
 Because of their central role in linking amino acids with nucleotide triplets contained in tRNAS, aminoacyl-tRNA synthetases are thought to be among the first proteins that appeared in evolution.
 Isoleucine-tRNA synthetase belongs to the class-I aminoacyl-tRNA synthetase family and has been identified as a target of autoantibodies in the autoimmune disease polymyositis/dermatomyositis.
 Two alternatively spliced variants have been isolated that represent alternate 5' UTRs.

 Interactions

 IARS has been shown to interact with EPRS.